grauw/glass/README.md

     id_start_char = [a-z] | [A-Z] | _ | . | ? | @
     id_char = id_start_char | [0-9] | $ | '

 The colon after a label is optional.
+If a label has no colon, it can not have any leading white space, it must start at column 0.

 Instructions
 ------------